akka/akka/akka-docs/scala/camel.rst

 .. includecode:: code/akka/docs/camel/Introduction.scala
                 :include: imports,Producer

-In the above example, any message sent to this actor will be added (produced) to the example JMS queue.
+In the above example, any message sent to this actor will be sent to the JMS queue ``orders``.
 Producer actors may choose from the same set of Camel components as Consumer actors do.

 CamelMessage